--- the subscriber area has no ads ---

 I am far from alone in thinking that American finances, as currently

-monetary and economic policy.
-The practical consequence for most of
+economic policy.
+The practical consequence for most of us is that

-us is that headline figures like unemployment, GDP, and most
+headline figures like unemployment, GDP, and most importantly

-importantly inflation only matter to big corporations that now hold
+inflation only matter to big corporations that now hold most of

-most of societies' capital; they have little relevance to the
+societies' capital; they have little relevance to the working and

-working and consumer class.
-For most of these people, it is no
+consumer class.
+For most of these people, it is no longer enough to

 Tragically, Wall St. and the banking system have turned the most efficient and flexible means of lending to the best entities (enterprises that are actually creating value) into a game that is largely rigged.
 The prime opportunities are often only available to venture capitalists in private offerings.
-Those with lesser value are packaged in bonds offering paltry returns to accredited investors.
+Safer options with less growth are packaged into bonds offering paltry returns to accredited investors.
 In the middle sits a bloated investment industry with more capital than the underlying companies that are supposedly being served can actually put to practical use.
 The only way for the large financial institutions to make an acceptable return on their capital under such circumstances is to focus more on sales than research while creating and trading volatility.
 This creates opportunity for smaller, fundamentally value-focused investors like me.

-It is also possible that things might perk up considerably if politicians on either side of the Atlantic were to start to address the situation in a realistic, effective manner.
-Hope springs eternal on the macro side, but I have little hope for improvement in the near term, mainly because I think we've reached a point where one can't fix the real economy without breaking the market or vice versa.
+Things could eventually get Very Bad if governments continue to manage matters as they have, especially in America if a viable alternate global reserve currency emerges.
+However, that is probably still decades away and then all bets are off.
+Hope springs eternal on the macro side, but I have little expectation for improvement in the near term, mainly because I think we've reached a point where one can't fix the real economy without breaking the market or vice versa.
 As a result, I think the lifestyles of many Americans have only just begun to change.
 When their government preserved the status quo by bailing out large financial institutions which had made bad bets, it prevented not only short-term economic pain, but the sort of creative destruction necessary for any meaningful recovery.
-Things could eventually get Very Bad if governments continue to manage matters as they have, especially in America if a viable alternate global reserve currency emerges.
-However, that is probably still decades away and then all bets are off.

 In the meantime, it is madness to simply earn and hold depreciating capital in exchange for little to no return.
 Hard assets like real estate can be very good options, but they are often too chunky for many beginning investors and thus involve debt that can have extreme consequences during the associated boom and bust cycles.